-Habitat structures would be made of large woody debris but are smaller than key structures and would not span the bankfull channel.
-Their primary objective is to trap and sort sediment, deflect flood flows in a desired direction to target bank or floodplain features, and provide quality habitat and refuge for salmonids during all flows.
-Bank-attached structures would deflect flow laterally and spread flow out.
-Rootwads would be placed on the channel bed to ensure that the habitat structures are active at a range of flows, including low flows.
-Anchor logs would be buried in the streambank and fill would be compacted with vibratory compaction equipment and placed in compaction layers (lifts).
-No hardware would be used to anchor the habitat structures.
-All structures would be partially buried in the banks or wedged between trees or log posts for stability.
+Habitat structures would be made of large woody debris, but would be smaller than the previously-described key structures and would not span the entire bankfull channel.
+Their primary objective would be to trap and sort sediment, deflect flood flows in a desired direction to target bank and floodplain features, and provide quality habitat and refuge for salmonids during all flows.
+Structures would be either bank attached and deflect flow laterally or would be built in the middle of the bankfull channel to split flows.
+Rootwads would be placed on the channel bed to ensure the habitat structures are active at a range of flows, including low flows.
+Anchor logs buried in the streambank and fill would be placed in compaction layers (lifts) and compacted with vibratory compaction equipment.
+No hardware would be used to anchor these structures.
+Structures would be partially buried in the banks where site conditions allowed or wedged between log posts or live trees.